gisellehalim/breast-cancer-prediction/README.md

 In all models in this project, the same dataset is used and no parameters are given or set in order to see the comparison more clearly.

 **Steps to build a Gradient Boosting model**

-1.Import the *Gradient Boosting* algorithm from sklearn.
+1.Import the Gradient Boosting algorithm from sklearn.

-2.Training/*fitting* the model using the previously divided x_train and y_train.
+2.Training/fitting the model using the previously divided x_train and y_train.
 Import the Gradient Boosting algorithm from sklearn.
 Model training/fitting process using x_train and y_train that have been divided before.

 3. Predict testing data with the trained model.

 **Steps to build a Random Forest model**